JungleSanctuary/z/README.md

-# Simple Plugin for Dalamud
+# Sprout Tracker for Dalamud

-A simple Dalamud plugin with a basic window that displays on the game screen.
+A Dalamud plugin for Final Fantasy XIV that helps identify new players (sprouts) and returning players in your current party and nearby area.

 ## Features

-* Basic UI window with a title and simple content
+* Display an unobtrusive UI window showing sprouts and returners in your current party
-* Configuration window to control plugin settings
-* Slash command to toggle the window (/simple)
+* Option to show nearby sprouts/returners in the current zone
+* Shows basic information about each player (name, job/class, world)
+* Fully customizable display (colors, size, position)
+* Auto-hide during combat (optional)
-* Experimental tab compatibility for easy installation
+* Job icons for easy identification

 ## Installation